AOT-Technologies/forms-flow-ai/deployment/docker/README.md

 *  Follow the below steps for mapping the role IDs.
    - Start the forms-flow-forms service.
-     - For Linux
-       - Run `docker-compose -f docker-compose-linux.yml up -d forms-flow-forms` to start.
-     - For Windows
-       - Run `docker-compose -f docker-compose-windows.yml up -d forms-flow-forms` to start.
+     - Run `docker-compose up -d forms-flow-forms` to start.

 ##### Health Check
 ------------------